The correct name for errorlevels would be return codes.

 This will result in many more lines of batch code, but at least it will work in any DOS version.

-In DOS for the rest of us, we can use FOR loops to determine the errorlevel:
+In DOS (COMMAND.COM), we can use FOR loops to determine the errorlevel:

 @ECHO OFF REM Reset variables FOR %%A IN (1 10 100) DO SET ERR%%A= REM Check error level hundredfolds FOR %%A IN (0 1 2) DO IF ERRORLEVEL %%A00 SET ERR100=%%A IF %ERR100%==2 GOTO 200 IF %ERR100%==0 IF NOT "%1"=="/0" SET ERR100= REM Check error level tenfolds FOR %%A IN (0 1 2 3 4 5 6 7 8 9) DO IF ERRORLEVEL %ERR100%%%A0 SET ERR10=%%A IF "%ERR100%"=="" IF %ERR10%==0 SET ERR10= :1 REM Check error level units FOR %%A IN (0 1 2 3 4 5) DO IF ERRORLEVEL %ERR100%%ERR10%%%A SET ERR1=%%A REM Modification necessary for errorlevels 250+ IF NOT ERRORLEVEL 250 FOR %%A IN (6 7 8 9) DO IF ERRORLEVEL %ERR100%%ERR10%%%A SET ERR1=%%A GOTO End :200 REM In case of error levels over 200 both REM tenfolds and units are limited to 5 REM since the highest DOS error level is 255 FOR %%A IN (0 1 2 3 4 5) DO IF ERRORLEVEL 2%%A0 SET ERR10=%%A IF ERR10==5 FOR %%A IN (0 1 2 3 4 5) DO IF ERRORLEVEL 25%%A SET ERR1=%%A IF NOT ERR10==5 GOTO 1 :End REM Clean up the mess and show results SET ERRORLEV=%ERR100%%ERR10%%ERR1% FOR %%A IN (1 10 100) DO SET ERR%%A= ECHO ERRORLEVEL %ERRORLEV%